5 Excel formulae to track your investment: A guide to creating a portfolio and keeping tabs on your money

 The stock market is a risky investment, but with the right knowledge and tools, you can minimize those risks.
 Use these five formulas to track your investments and keep tabs on your money.
 If you are new to the stock market, read our beginner’s guide to “Understanding Bullish and Bearish Markets“.
 With this information at your fingertips, you can make informed decisions about your investments and protect your money.
 Thanks for reading!

-One response to “5 Excel formulae to track your investment: A guide to creating a portfolio and keeping tabs on your money”
+One thought on “5 Excel formulae to track your investment: A guide to creating a portfolio and keeping tabs on your money”